[Image via Pixabay]

 If you are considering tying the knot, make sure you are not taking on your partner's debt.
 Wait until they are done paying it off or get a prenuptial agreement.

-Using money to make yourself feel good is a fleeting feeling.
+When it comes to women and finances, using money to make yourself feel good is a fleeting feeling.
 Focus on doing things that boost your self esteem and creativity so that you do not seek them by spending money.

 We all want to be there for our kids when we can.
 With that being said, most women whether married or divorced, for see themselves having to help their child/children through a rough patch at some point in the future.
 Even providing the means for them to attend college can be financially draining.
 It is important to plan carefully now and make decisions on what will work best for your family.
 Whether it is staying close to home, living at home, whether or not they will work as well as what school they will attend are all things to consider.
-Sometimes their first pick may not make financial sense for you.
+Sometimes your teen's first pick may not make financial sense for you.
 It may be hard to say no, but you don't want to be left in financial ruins just to please your child.
 Managing and figuring out these expectations now will help you navigate the transition easier when the time comes.

 Many women are concerned about careers becoming obsolete as well as what declining salaries will mean for their financial success.
 Consulting with a financial planner can help you through making decisions about your workplace as well as how to handle negotiations.
 This can be for anything from asking for a raise if your responsibilities change as well as how to handle an offer from a new employer.
 It is important that women have a clear understanding of their worth in the marketplace.
 For those women who have been out of the workforce for various reasons, they too need to be prepared by making sure they invest in themselves.
 This can be done through continuing education classes or even volunteering.